BenjaminPlanterose/UMtools/README.md

 ```
 ![Alt text](img/img2.png?raw=true "cg00050873 U/M plot")

-UM plots wide variety of phenomena such as X-inactivation: due to the double gene dosage of Chromosome-X in females, one of the copies is randomly inactivated via large-scale targetted methylation.
+U/M plots are a highly interpretable way to visualize a wide variety of phenomena.
+For example, X-inactivation: due to the double gene dosage of Chromosome-X in females, one of the copies is randomly inactivated via large-scale targetted methylation.
 As a result, females are 50 % methylated while males are 0 or 100 % methylated:

 ```r
 UM_plot(M = M_U$M, U = M_U$U, CpG = "cg00026186", sex = pheno$sex)